openedx/enterprise-access/docs/decisions/0008-additional-redemption-metadata.rst

 ======================================
 **/api/v1/policy/<policy_uuid>/redeem/**

-This is the existing API endpoint to eedeem subsidy value by making a request to enterprise-subsidy service.
+This is the existing API endpoint to redeem subsidy value by making a request to enterprise-subsidy service.

 Inputs
 ------